SarahElzayat/Flutter-Cinema-Guide/README.md

 Cinema guide is developed using Dart and Flutter, with local Django api.
 An SQLite database is used to store your watchlist.
 BLoC state management is used.<br>

+## Acknowledgment
+The backend of this application is implemented by the sweetest @Ahmed-ata112 ❤️<br>

+<a href="https://github.com/Ahmed-ata112/cinema-app">Check the backend</a>

 ## Getting Started

 To download used packages